Shubnikov-de Haas Oscillations in 2D $\text{PtSe}_2$: A fermiological Charge Carrier Investigation: Conclusions

 \section{Conclusions}

-Here, key aspects of the charge carriers in \pt are extracted \textit{via} implementation of an analytic \g{lk} framework.
+Here, key aspects of the charge carriers in \pt are extracted \textit{via} the implementation of an analytic \g{lk} framework.
 Under application of a magnetic field, \g{sdh} oscillations, observed in the resistance measurements, occur in plane.
-This provides key information about the charge carriers, such as the Berry phase $\Phi_\text{B} = (1.01\pm 0.05)\pi$, the cyclotron mass $m_c = (0.321\pm0.008)\,m_0$, in-plane mobility $\mu = (1200\pm100)\frac{\text{cm}^2}{\text{V s}}$ and quantum scattering time $\tau = [(0.22 \pm 0.02)\times10^{-12}]\,\text{s}$.
-A spectral analysis of the oscillations yields a single species of electrons as the prevalent charge carriers with $\freq = (194.19\pm 0.18)\,\text{T$^{-1}$}$, equating to a Fermi surface cross-section $S_\text{F} \approx 0.0185\,\text{Å$^{-2}$}$ for $t=11\,\text{nm}$. $\freq$ is reduced as the thickness is lowered, suggesting a thickness-dependence of the band structure for $8\,\text{nm}<t<20\,\text{nm}$ and potentially presenting a compelling tuning parameter for the precise electronic properties of \pt flakes and thin films.
-The Pt vacancies, inherently present in the grown bulk crystals, are found to play a crucial role, as they provide uncompensated magnetic moments which establish a Kondo effect but suppress the \g{soc} leading to a \g{wal}.
-While the local \g{wal} is better understood with the 3D \g{hln} model and originates from the Pt contacts, the non-local conductance peak also fits the 2D \g{hln} model, consistent with the 2D confinement observed from the \g{sdh} oscillations.
-It is concluded, that the non-local \g{wal} heralds substantial inherent \g{soc} in \pt.
-The employed bulk crystals provide long-range order larger than the physical measurement area and contain Pt vacancies from growth, prompting a comparative investigation to directly grown \pt structures.
+This provides key information about the charge carriers, including the determination of the Berry phase $\Phi_\text{B} = (1.01\pm 0.05)\pi$, the cyclotron mass $m_c = (0.321\pm0.008)\,m_0$, in-plane mobility $\mu = (1200\pm100)\frac{\text{cm}^2}{\text{V s}}$ and quantum scattering time $\tau = [(0.22 \pm 0.02)\times10^{-12}]\,\text{s}$.
+A spectral analysis of the oscillations yields a single species of electrons as the prevalent charge carriers, with $\freq = (194.19\pm 0.18)\,\text{T$^{-1}$}$, equating to a Fermi surface cross-section $S_\text{F} \approx 0.0185\,\text{Å$^{-2}$}$ for $t=11\,\text{nm}$. $\freq$ is reduced as the thickness is lowered, suggesting a thickness-dependence of the band structure for $8\,\text{nm}<t<20\,\text{nm}$ and potentially presenting a compelling tuning parameter for the precise electronic properties of \pt flakes and thin films.
+The Pt vacancies, inherently present in the grown bulk crystals, are found to play a crucial role, as they provide uncompensated magnetic moments which establish a Kondo effect, but suppress the \g{soc}, leading to a \g{wal}.
+While the 2-terminal \g{wal} is better understood with the 3D \g{hln} model and originates from the Pt contacts, the 4-terminal conductance peak also fits the 2D \g{hln} model, consistent with the 2D confinement observed from the \g{sdh} oscillations.
+It is concluded, that the 4-terminal \g{wal} heralds substantial inherent \g{soc} in \pt.
+While it is plausible, that the \g{soc}, and following that, the Rashba effect leads to the observed non-zero Berry phase values, the measurements do not provide a conclusive picture of how the bulk Dirac cone influences the charge carrier properties at the Fermi level.
+The mechanism by which the non-trivial Berry phase emerges remains to be clarified.
+The employed bulk crystals provide a long-range order larger than the physical measurement area and contain Pt vacancies from growth, prompting a comparative investigation to directly grown \pt structures.
 The adaptation of the \g{lk} formalism is valid for a single charge carrier species with 2D oscillations.
-The results motivate magnetotransport studies in highly stoichiometric \pt flakes and \pt/ferromagnetic heterostructures, in order to fully harness the \g{soc} inherent in the material and demonstrate the capability of \pt in orbitronic and orbital Hall-based devices.
+The results motivate magnetotransport studies in highly stoichiometric \pt flakes and \pt/ferromagnetic heterostructures, in order to fully harness the \g{soc} inherent in the material and demonstrate the significance of \pt for orbitronic and orbital Hall-based prospective devices.